JayanthNarendranath/European-Banks-Churn-Prediction-Model/README.md

 Therefore, the data was about the European Bank, which hosted a campaign to bring their customers into subscribing to them for fixed deposits.
-The data was gathered from the Kaggle website in CSV form and was loaded in to visualize as a data frame using pandas.
+The data was gathered from the Kaggle website in CSV form and was loaded to visualize as a data frame using pandas.
 The data was pre-processed by dropping null values and duplicates and visualized to view categorical and numerical values.
 The data types were changed when needed and split into training and testing sets.
 The split data was run